Embark on a career in a leading-edge field and master the exciting and challenging world of big data!

 The Scotland – India Scholarship - A fees scholarship for students from India of up to £10,000 (closing date 18th June)

-The Data Lab Scholarship - A full funded fees scholarship for Scottish or EU students (closing date 25th June)
+The Data Lab Scholarship - A full funded fees scholarship for Scottish or EU students (to be confirmed)

 For new international students, particular care is taken around our induction events which begin on 13 September 2019 to welcome you to the UK and GCU prior to the start of teaching.
 There will be a whole host of fun and informative activities taking place during this period, including campus tours, city tours and social events where you can meet other international students.
 Where possible, we encourage you to arrange travel to allow you to arrive in time to enjoy these.